privacyguides/privacyguides.org/docs/cloud.en.md

     ![Nextcloud logo](assets/img/cloud/nextcloud.svg){ align=right }

     **Nextcloud** is a suite of free and open-source client-server software for creating your own file hosting services on a private server you control.
-It also comes with experimental end-to-end encryption (E2EE).
+It also comes with experimental E2EE.

     [Visit nextcloud.com](https://nextcloud.com){ .md-button .md-button--primary } [Privacy Policy](https://nextcloud.com/privacy){ .md-button }